European Green Belt – from Iron Curtain to Lifeline

 Initiative celebrates 10th anniversary

-In 2013 the European Green Belt initiative celebrates its 10th anniversary.
+In 2013 the European Green Belt initiative celebrated its 10th anniversary.
 The activities around the anniversary were coordinated by EuroNatur.

 |Brochure "The European Green Belt Initiative -10 years of challenges, experiences and achievements" (pdf, 3 MB)|